saidake/simi/README.md

 It automates startup configurations like adjusting certificate file locations, adding local-specific dependencies, and modifying server IP addresses.

 ### simi-sgz
-Simi Sgz is an automation script module designed for the game "Three Kingdoms Tactics".
+Simi Sgz is an automation script module designed for the game <a href="https://sangokushi.qookkagames.jp">Three Kingdoms Tactics<a/>.

 ## simi-common
 Common modules shared by other modules.